FC Etzella Ettelbruck

-Foussballclub Etzella Ettelbréck, abbreviated to either FC Etzella or Etzella Ettelbruck, is a football club, based in Ettelbruck, in north-eastern Luxembourg.
+Foussballclub Etzella Ettelbréck, abbreviated to either FC Etzella or Etzella Ettelbruck, is a football club based in Ettelbruck, in north-eastern Luxembourg.
+Etzella play in the National Division, the top tier of Luxembourgish football, since their promotion at the end of the 2025–26 season.

 Together with the FLF, Etzella host an annual National Football Day (Journée nationale du football), bringing together the youth teams of Luxembourg football clubs.

 History

 In the 2005–06 season, Etzella finished third in the National Division, winning a place in the UEFA Cup first qualifying round, where they lost to Åtvidabergs FF of Sweden 7–0 on aggregate.
 In 2006–07, the club improved to a second-place finish, this time falling to HJK Helsinki of Finland 3–0 on aggregate in the UEFA Cup first qualifying round.
 In 2007–08 season, Etzella slipped to fourth place, but returned to European competition.
 In the first round of the Intertoto Cup, they beat Georgian side Locomotive Tbilisi by drawing 0–0 at home and 2–2 away, advancing to play Saturn Moscow Oblast in the second round.